-- Knowledge of German increases your job opportunities with German and foreign companies in your own country and abroad - Learning German gives you the opportunity to appreciate the masterpieces of famous authors like Goethe, Kafka, Brecht and Thomas Mann, in their original form - 3 Get to know the German culture, customs, traditions ifications please see the Head of Faculty, Mrs. T. Patsalou -Ktisti
+- Knowledge of German increases your job opportunities with German and foreign companies in your own country and abroad. - Learning German gives you the opportunity to appreciate the masterpieces of famous authors including Goethe, Kafka, Brecht and Thomas Mann, in their original form. - Get to know the German culture, customs, traditions.